Glencoe and the World at War

 Nineteen days later, on April 25, 1917, the Village of Glencoe answered that call.
 Hundreds of residents filled the school auditorium to capacity and organized the War Emergency Union of Glencoe.
 Every man, woman and child stepped up to do their part.

-We will open our WWI exhibit at the GHS Annual Garden Gala on September 16, 2017.
+You can learn all about these activities and the amazing stories of heroism and sacrifice by members of our Glencoe community.
+The new, interactive World War I Exhibit will open at the GHS Annual Garden Gala on September 16, 2017.
 Please save the date and plan to join us for this special event!